-Requirements and grading: Grades will be based on two problem sets, an in-class midterm, and a takehome final exam.
-Problem sets will count for 15% each, the midterm will count for 30%, and the final exam will count for 40%.
-The course is graded according to the standard core Harris curve, such that approximately 12.5% of students will receive an A, 25% will receive an A-, 25% will receive a B+, 25% will receive a B, and 12.5% will receive a B- and below.
+Requirements and grading: Grades will be based on two problem sets, an in-class midterm, an in-class final exam, and attendance.
+Problem sets will count for 12.5% each, the midterm will count for 30%, the final exam will count for 40%, and attendance will count for 5%.
+The course is graded according to the standard core Harris curve, such that approximately 12.5% of students will receive an A, 25% will receive a B+, 25% will receive a B, and 12.5% will receive a B- and below.
 You will receive an F in this class if you receive less than 50% of the total points available.

 Problem sets: Problem sets must be typed and submitted electronically.
-Each assignment will receive equal weight.
-You may work in groups of up to three on your problem sets, ask the course TAs, and get help from Harris' R consultants, but you must turn in your own problem set, with answers written in your own words.
+Both assignments will receive equal weight.
+You may work in groups of up to three on your problem sets, ask the course TAs, get help from Harris' R consultants, and use generative AI tools (see below), but you must turn in your own problem set, with answers written in your own words.
 You may share code with other members of your group, but you may not share written answers with other students (including members of your own group).
-Your group may include students from any section of PPHA 34600 that we are teaching.
+Your group may include students from any section of PPHA 34600 that I am teaching.
 All coding in problem sets must be done in R. Due dates are as follows: